Raspberry Pi setup

 • Connect USB-C power cable.
 Wait a minute or so for the Pi to boot up

-• Log in with username pi and password you set using the Imager
+• Log in with the username pi and password you set using the Imager

-• Figure out the Pi's MAC address with ifconfig.
+• To figure out the Pi's MAC address, type the command ifconfig.
 Be sure you get the MAC for wlan0, not eth0.
-The MAC address is something like e4:5f:01:3b:33:fb and appears after the word ether.
+As shown in the screenshot below, the MAC address is something like e4:5f:01:3b:33:fb and appears after the word ether.

 • Register that MAC address with Tufts IT at the Tufts registration page.
 If using Chrome, you'll probably need to use an Incognito window